al-villalba/xm_companies/README.md

 ## Alternative Setup

-1. Start the services: `docker compose up mysql zookeeper kafka`
+1. Start only the services: `docker compose up mysql zookeeper kafka`

-2. Once they have started, in the `producer` folder edit .env the IP addresses of containers kafka and mysql.
+2. Once they have started, in the `producer` folder edit .env the IP addresses of the containers kafka and mysql.
 Then you can start the application by running `source .env.sh && go run .`

-## Manual Setup for MySQL and Kafka
+## Manual Init Setup for MySQL and Kafka

-1. The sql script to create the table is located in `producer/data/migration-init.sql` Enter the mysql container: `docker exec -it mysql /bin/sh` and run the script `mysql -u xm -p xm_tech_test < /docker-entrypoint-initdb.d/migration-init.sql` (the password is in the configuration files)
+1. The sql script to create the table is located in `producer/data/migration-init.sql` You can run the mysql client locally as the port 3306 is mapped:
+`mysql -h 127.0.0.1 -u xm -p xm_tech_test < producer/data/migration-init.sql`
+(the password is in the configuration files, very secret :-))

 2. To create the topic in kafka, enter the container `docker exec -it karka /bin/sh` and run `/opt/kafka/bin/kafka-topics.sh --zookeeper zookeeper:2181 --create --topic xm-companies --partitions 1 --replication-factor 1`